-AD – I am working with SunSense to spread the word about their new everyday pledge.
+AD – I am working with SunSense to spread the word about their new everyday pledge – wear sunscreen every day.
 I have been compensated for my time and gifted products that appear in this post.

-As a young adult I would travel abroad with friends, just like many people did.
-We would spend all day lying by the pool or on the beach and then party into the early hours of the morning.
+As a young adult, I would travel abroad with friends, just like many people did.
+We would spend all day laying by the pool or on the beach and then party into the early hours of the morning.
 Quite often falling asleep in the sun and for this reason quite often ending up pink.
 As I would use the lowest factor possible not to burn badly.
 It was all about getting a tan and a hangover.
 I knew no better.
-However I am making sure that the boys grow up far more educated than me.
-SunSense have launched a campaign which is designed to do just that.
-They are asking the public to pledge to use sunscreen everyday on their website – Support the Sunscreen Pledge.
+However, I am making sure that the boys grow up far more educated than me.
+SunSense has launched a campaign which is designed to do just that.
+They are asking the public to pledge to use sunscreen every day on their website – Support the Sunscreen Pledge.

 The reason why?

 Because 86% of melanoma skin cancer cases in the UK are preventable and you can help reduce your chances of developing the disease by regularly using a high SPF 50+ sunscreen.*

 By pledging you will be entered into a monthly prize draw to win a SunSense bundle worth £75.
 You can also read the reason why others are signing up to the pledge.
 Some of the stories are really inspiring.